kadena-io/pact/docs/pact-functions.md

  *&rarr;*&nbsp;`keyset`

-Convenience to build a keyset from keys present in message signatures, using 'keys-all' as the predicate.
+Convenience function to build a keyset from keys present in message signatures, using 'keys-all' as the predicate.

 ### typecheck {#typecheck}